-Affiliate Marketing vs Referral Marketing?
+What are the difference between affiliate marketing vs referral marketing?
 Both are popular marketing strategies for driving customer acquisition.
-However, they operate differently.
+However, they work in different ways.

 1. Referral Marketing